modelreg/modelreg/README.md

 Model Reg - the voluntary RC model registry
 ===========================================

-We're some guys form Switzerland thinking about building some useful measure to counter the "Drone hate" and over-reaching regulation fantasies that are currently going on in some of our governments.
+We're some guys from Switzerland thinking about building some useful measure to counter the "Drone hate" and over-reaching regulation fantasies that are currently going on in some of our governments.